1.Our duty of care to you

 4.3 We ask that you come to your appointment prepared to make payment for your next session.
 Appointment times cannot be kept open for you in the absence of payment

-5.1 If you should need to cancel an appointment with us, please either call 0751 408 4909 or email email@example.com to ensure that your message is received.
+5.1 If you should need to cancel or rearrange an appointment with us, please either call 0751 408 4909 or email firstname.lastname@example.org to ensure that your message is received.

 5.2 We ask that you give at least two working days notice, so that we can reallocate that hour to someone else.

-5.3 Cancellations must be made within our admin office hours – Monday to Saturday between 8am & 4pm.
+5.3 Changes to your appointment time must be made within our admin office hours – Monday to Saturday between 8am & 4pm.

-5.4 Cancellations made after our admin office has closed will not be received until the office reopens.
+5.4 Changes made after our admin office has closed will not be received until the office reopens.
 In these instances notice will not be classed as having been given until that point.

 5.5 The full session fee will be charged for cancelled sessions, where two working days notice has not been given & for non-attended sessions, where no prior notice has been given.
 Please note that for therapy to work, regular attendance is essential.